changyaochen/rbo/README.md

     A = ["a", "b", "c", "d", "e"]
     B = ["e", "d", "c", "b", "a"]

 We can see that both of them rank 5 items ("a", "b", "c", "d" and "e"), but with completely opposite order.
-In this case the similarity between `A` and `B` should (and will) be 0.
-But here we are ranking the 5 same items, hence they are conjoint.
+In this case the similarity between `A` and `B` should be larger than 0 (as they contain the same items, namely, conjoint), but smaller than 1 (as the order of the items are different).
 If there is third ranked list

     C = ["f", "g", "h", "i", "j"]

-which ranks 5 totally different items, then if we ask for the similarity between `A` and `C`, we should expect a value of 0 as well.
-In such non-conjoint case, we need to be able to calculate a similarity as well.
+which ranks 5 totally different items, then if we ask for the similarity between `A` and `C`, we should expect a value of 0.
+In such a non-conjoint case, we need to be able to calculate a similarity as well.

 The RBO measure can handle ranked lists with different lengths as well, with proper extrapolation.
 For example, the RBO between the list `A` and list